freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/use-the-s-tag-to-strikethrough-text.md

 ---

 ## Description

 <section id='description'>

-To strikethrough text, which is when a horizontal line cuts across the characters, you can use the <code>s</code> tag.
+To strikethrough text, which is when a horizontal line cuts across the characters, you can use the `s` tag.
 It shows that a section of text is no longer valid.
-With the <code>s</code> tag, the browser applies the CSS of <code>text-decoration: line-through;</code> to the element.
+With the `s` tag, the browser applies the CSS of `text-decoration: line-through;` to the element.

 </section>

 ## Instructions

 <section id='instructions'>

-Wrap the <code>s</code> tag around "Google" inside the <code>h4</code> tag and then add the word "Alphabet" beside it, which should not have the strikethrough formatting.
+Wrap the `s` tag around "Google" inside the `h4` tag and then add the word "Alphabet" beside it, which should not have the strikethrough formatting.

 </section>

 ## Tests

 <section id='tests'>

 ```yml